openapistack/docs/docs/openapicmd/config.md

 :::tip

-You can then use `load` and `auth` commands to create a `.openapiconfig` file to avoid having to pass the openapi document when running openapicmd commands.
+You can use the `load` command to create a `.openapiconfig` file to avoid having to pass the openapi document when running openapicmd commands.

 :::

 openapicmd tries to load a `.openapiconfig` file in the current working directory or parent directories for default parameters.

+Supported config filenames are `.openapiconfig` `.openapiconfig.yml` `openapiconfig.yaml`

 ## Loading a definition file